Lantana Spraying with Drones in the Wide Bay & Burnett

 Maintenance is key with lantana.
 We have observed that areas cleared of lantana can see its return years later if not maintained.
 Lantana requires ongoing maintenance; if you don't keep it under control, it will quickly become unmanageable.

-Once you have an area cleared ensure you are keeping on top of new growth.
-Slashing, spot spraying and even heavy grazing are all ways of keeping on top of new seedlings.
+Once you have an area cleared, ensure you are keeping on top of new growth.
+Slashing, spot spraying, and even heavy grazing are all effective ways to manage new seedlings.

 Take care,